Don't waste your time with souvenirs you'll regret.

 Here are some other ideas of what to do with your pictures!

-Get a funky journal for your trip and make it into a personalized souvenir.
-Here are a few ideas of things you can keep in it.
+Get a funky journal for your trip and make it into a personalized souvenir Here are a few ideas of things you can keep in it (but we have a step-by-step outline of how to make a travel journal right here if you're interested).

 - Signatures.
 You'll meet a lot of new friends during your time abroad.
 Maybe they're people in your ILP groups, the cool couple you met on the train, or your favorite street vendor in your city.
 Ask them to leave their signature, their favorite quote or even just draw a picture or leave you a little note.
 This will be awesome to look back on and remember the rad people you met.